hlagvankar/carsales-test/README.md

     &emsp; invoice_line_items.csv

 # Running the ETL Job
-I have used Docker for portability.
-To run the ETL job, use the following command:
+I have used Docker for portability, so make sure Docker is installed on your machine.
+To build & run the ETL job, use the following command:

 ```bash
 docker build -t etl-pipeline .